syncfusion-content/maui-docs/MAUI/Carousel-View/Populating-Data.md

 {% endhighlight %}

-and also carousel provides a support to display only the Image data with [ImageName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Carousel.SfCarouselItem.html#Syncfusion_Maui_Carousel_SfCarouselItem_ImageName) property in [SfCarouselItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Carousel.SfCarouselItem.html) class.
+and also carousel provides a support to display only the Image data with `Image` property in `SfCarouselItem` class.

 {% highlight C# %}